With many of us working from home and some business on hold, you may find that you have a little unexpected downtime on your hands.

 - Client name

-At the Admin level, you can also use labels to tag and categorize your showcases.
+At the Admin level, you can also use labels to tag and categorize your presentations.

-And here's where it gets really cool: clicking any of these labels will filter your whole showcase list by that label, so in future you and your users can easily drill down to only the showcase types you want to see.
+And here's where it gets really cool: clicking any of these labels will filter your whole presentation list by that label, so in future you and your users can easily drill down to only the presentation types or category you want to see.